What is Extended Producer Responsibility for Packaging?

 Commercial packaging waste: For now, businesses that dispose of commercial packaging waste remain responsible for funding its collection and recycling.

 Small producer obligations: Businesses that are classed as small producers do not currently have financial obligations under EPR, outside of the Environment Agency fees and compliance scheme membership costs.
-Need to Clarity that this will be used to calculate cost for the fees derived from 2025 packaging that is paid for in 2026.

 What are modulated fees?